Carnap/Carnap-Documentation/doc/api.md

 # Carnap API

-Carnap has an experimental API, which is not released yet (see the tracking issues below).
+Carnap has an experimental API, which is currently under development (see the tracking issues below).

 ## Tracking issues